abdojulari/transcript-editor/README.md

 All project customization should happen within your project directory (e.g. `/project/my-project/`).
 Changes made anywhere else may result in code conflicts when updating your app with new code.

-Whenever you make a change to your project directory, you must run the following rake task to see it in the app:
+Whenever you make a change to your project directory, you must run the following rake tasks to see it in the app:

 ```
 rake project:load['my-project']
+rake cache:clear
 ```

 ### Activating user accounts